Gabsome/xbookhub-project/public/API_DOCUMENTATION.md

 ```

 ### Purpose
-The proxy server handles CORS issues when fetching book content from Project Gutenberg.
+The proxy server handles CORS issues when fetching book content from various sources and provides additional API endpoints.

 ### Endpoints